Center for Homeland Defense and Security: Fusion Center Leaders program

 and local partners, Office of the Director of National Intelligence (ODNI), Department of Homeland Security (DHS), and Department of Justice (DOJ).
 This graduate level course examines key questions and issues facing fusion center leaders and their roles in homeland security, public safety, and the Information Sharing Environment (ISE).
-The course is shaped to enhance critical thinking related to homeland security and public safety intelligence issues at the local, state, territorial, tribal and federallevels of government and in the private sector.
+The course is shaped to enhance critical thinking related to homeland security and public safety intelligence issues at the local, state, territorial, tribal and federal levels of government and in the private sector.

-Executive Education Seminars
+Executive education seminars

-The Executive Education Seminars (EES) re half-day seminars which help senior-level state and local officials identify and plan for their locale's specific homeland security threats.
+The Executive Education Seminars (EES) are half-day seminars which help senior-level state and local officials identify and plan for their locale's specific homeland security threats.
 Customized and conducted at the locality by Mobile Education Teams (MET), these seminars enhance leadership development, communication, and knowledge at all levels of local, state, and federal governments and agencies.
 Strategic planning, policy development, and organizational design are discussed.
 Multimedia briefings and news stories create the context for these facilitated, non-attributive roundtable discussions.